FAQs About REU-RR

 We typically have NSF funding to support 8 to 10 students per year.

 Can I receive academic credit for the summer experience?

 Yes.
-Typically REU-RR participants will receive 1 cr. from Boise State University for their participation (at no cost to the students) often associated with a seminar course designed around the REU program.
+Typically, REU-RR participants receive 1 cr. from Boise State University for their participation (at no cost to the students) associated with a seminar course designed around the REU program.
 Students may also work with either their home institution or Boise State University to pursue additional academic credit for the experience.